Transportation Engineering

 To Find Books in the ASU Library:

-As the name implies, "Library One Search" locates items from across the ASU Library's collections and includes not just books but also articles from scholarly journals, trade magazines and newspapers, chapters from reference books, dissertations/theses, maps, data sets, photographs, government documents and much more.
+As the name implies, "Library One Search" locates items from across the ASU Library's collections, including not just books but also articles from scholarly journals, trade magazines and newspapers, chapters from reference books, dissertations/theses, maps, data sets, photographs, government documents, and more.
 New material is being added almost every day.

 To Find Books In Other Libraries: